jeffpar/pcjs.v1/disks/pc/README.md

 * Microsoft Windows SDK 2.03
 * Microsoft Windows SDK 3.00

-We also have links to all the [Microsoft Languages NewsLetters](/disks/pc/tools/microsoft/) that were published in [PC Tech Journal](/pubs/pc/magazines/pctj/).
+NOTE: We also have links to all the [Microsoft Languages NewsLetters](/disks/pc/tools/microsoft/) that were published in [PC Tech Journal](/pubs/pc/magazines/pctj/).

 ### Microsoft Games